-You can take out a plan for one or two people, although it will only pay out once, on the death of the second person.
+You can take out a plan for one or two people, although it will only pay out once, on the death of the first person.

 You should consider taking out waiver of premium with your policy, because this will cover your monthly premiums if you fall ill and can’t make the payments.